lmdye/507final/READMEproj.md

 ### Environmental Data Analysis
-by dyel

-**Description:**
+#### Description:
-This project provides a platform for analyzing and visualizing environmental data related to temperature anomalies, population demographics, and protected areas across different countries.
-It offers various interactions to explore and understand trends in global environmental data.
+This project offers a platform for analyzing and visualizing environmental data related to temperature anomalies, population demographics, and protected areas across various countries.
+It provides a user-friendly interface to explore and understand trends in global environmental data.

-**Interactions:**
+#### Interactions:
 1. **Get population of a country by year (1950-2021):**
    - Prompt: Enter country name, Alpha-2 code, or Alpha-3 code.
    - Answer: Population of the specified country in the given year.